 Go big or go home.
 That is what marriage planner Marcy Blum did When she and her staff made this ultra-dramatic, all-red wedding reception.
 An extra plus of all that saturated colour was that it required a huge room with high ceilings and generated a more romantic vibe.

 An Open-Top Tent

 When you Consider it, nature does supply a few of the Very best décor — only have starry night skies, for instance.
-As soon as photographer Carl from Bushfire Photography used a character to her benefit when planning this tented wedding reception.
+As soon as photographer Matt from Matt Gutteridge Photography used a character to her benefit when planning this tented wedding reception.
 “We abandoned the ceiling open in segments so guests can see the stars while still creating a romantic feel by building an area for your reception,” Sacks says.
 Additionally, it supposed guests got a terrific view of fireworks at the end of the evening!